alexgonse-farmaco/PRS_tutorial/README.md

 ##DETAILED INFO

+#Genotyping files
+Different formats are needed to process our sample genotyping information:
+- bfiles (.bim, .fam, .bed): file trio that contain, respectively: SNP info (ID, chromosomic location, etc.), subject info (id, sex, phenotype, etc.) and a binary file that connects SNP and subject info
+- Variant Call Format (.vcf): binary file, contains all genotyping information in a single file
+- compressed gz (.vcf.gz): zipped .vcf files

+Some processes/software require a specific format

+#Imputation
+Optional and highly recommended step to infer genotype information from non-genotiped SNPs.
+Available at https://imputationserver.sph.umich.edu/index.html#!

+Useful information:
+- Sign in is required
+- Pre-QC is mandatory.
+QC script is provided
+- Input files are per-chromosome .vcf.gz
+- Reference panel/array build have to match the sample's
+- Refrence population selection is required

 #Summary statistics file
 This file contains the per-SNP p-value, associated effect on the phenotyope (odds ratio/beta values) among other data.
 This raw file has to be formatted processed by PRS-CS